-University museums, galleries, libraries, presses and archives may be categorised as project partners provided that they are not formally linked to an organisation at which the Project Lead, Fellow or Project co-Lead (UK) are based.
+University museums, galleries, libraries and presses may participate as project partners provided that they are not formally linked to an organisation at which the Project Lead, Fellow or Project co-Lead (UK) are based.

-Where IROs, PSREs, university museums, galleries, libraries, presses and archives are the organisation at which the Project Lead, Fellow or Project co-Lead (UK) are based they may still participate in the project but must be fully costed to the project according to fEC rules, so cannot make contributions in-kind to the project
+Where IROs, PSREs, university museums, galleries, libraries and presses are the organisation at which the Project Lead, Fellow or Project co-Lead (UK) are based they may still participate in the project but must be fully costed to the project according to fEC rules, so cannot make contributions in-kind to the project.